ev1stensberg/techblog/src/posts/17-performance.md

 #### Compression HTML files generated in PHP

 [Brotli is a compression algorithm]((https://github.com/google/brotli#introduction)) developed by Google.
-It might be benefitial for us to switch our compression to Brotli and using gzip as a fallback algorithm.
+It might be beneficial for us to switch our compression to Brotli and using gzip as a fallback algorithm.
 After investigation we found out that compressing assets using Brotli might lead to significant reduction in filesize.
 In addition to this, we are thinking of PHP compression and stripping away comments and how to make use of long term caching for our assets, using more fine-grained service workers in order to save us time used on the main thread.

 #### Convert our Landing Page to React

-One thing that throttles down First Meaningful Paint is the fact that our application is partly in React, Vue and Client-Sided frameworks, while our landing page is server-side.
-By converting the landing page to Client-Side, we would be able to follow best practises more in depth and gradually load content to the user following the [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/).
+One thing that throttles down First Meaningful Paint is the fact that our application is partly in React, Vue and client-side frameworks, while our landing page is server-side.
+By converting the landing page to client-side, we would be able to follow best practices more in depth and gradually load content to the user following the [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/).

 ### Summary

-After spending some time trying to optimize our application, a lot of work was used in gathering information about best practises.
+After spending some time trying to optimize our application, a lot of work was used in gathering information about best practices.
 Performance is well documented, but it might be harder in practise for different of reasons.
 Sometimes it is because your infrastructure isn't suited for a given optimization, and sometimes it might be a bottleneck optimization.

-Fully configuring a site to follow best performance practise takes time, albeit it is worth investing time adding libraries that give you performance wins with "little-to-no hazzle".
+Fully configuring a site to follow best performance practise takes time, although it is worth investing time adding libraries that give you performance wins with little-to-no hassle.

 ### Resources and Related Links